mxber2022/StoryEncode/README.md

-# StoryMint
+# GPT.IP

-**StoryMint** is a premium, user-friendly platform that empowers creators to generate, register, and protect their creative works as intellectual property (IP) on-chain.
+**GPT.IP** is a premium, user-friendly platform that empowers creators to generate, register, and protect their creative works as intellectual property (IP) on-chain.
 With a ChatGPT-like conversational interface, seamless IP registration, and a beautiful, modern design, StoryMint makes it effortless to turn your ideas into protected digital assets.

 ---